 Image quality is a key aspect to consider in ultrasound images since they are affected by many types of artifacts, making it hard for an observer to interpret the images and obtain quantitative and qualitative information from them32.
 Because of the noisy nature of the ultrasound images and the low contrast between breast cancer and surrounding tissue, it is difficult to provide an accurate and effective diagnosis33.
-The ability of different texture descriptors to enhance the contrast between the tumor region and healthy tissue was evaluated with five indexes (DM, INT, SNR, CNR and EPI).
+The ability of different texture descriptors to enhance the contrast between the tumor region and normal tissue was evaluated with five indexes (MD, INT, SNR, CNR and EPI).
 It was shown in the results that some of the texture descriptors listed in table 1 are able to increase one or more of the used contrast indexes, and that SRE of the run-length matrix was able to increase all the indexes but not the EPI; in fact none of the used texture descriptors, except for the difference of the histogram, was able to preserve edges; this may be a drawback when dealing with boundary detection.
 It was also shown that the co-occurrence based texture descriptors proposed by Haralick15 are no good for image enhancement since none of them was able to increase the value of the contrast indexes, except for the SNR but this may not lead to a better visualization of the tumor region as can be seen in figure 1.
 The mean of the histogram also showed good results enhancing the contrast of the image, enhancing almost all of the contrast indexes except for the SNR and EPI; this texture descriptor may be used instead of the SRE of the run-length matrix for image enhancement when time is an important factor since first order texture descriptors have lower computational cost than higher order descriptors14.
 The proposed pre-processing intensity step, using histogram equalization and Gaussian anisotropic filtering, showed similar results to the mean of the histogram, but this pre-processing step was able to preserve the edges of the tumor, meaning that it is a good alternative for breast tumor contrast enhancement in ultrasound images.

-The results show that although not all of the used texture descriptors enhance the contrast between the tumor region and the healthy tissue, almost all of them enhance the segmentation results of a probabilistic segmentation method like the one implemented here, meaning that texture features provide useful information that helps to distinguish between tumors and healthy tissue in breast ultrasound images.
+The results show that although not all of the used texture descriptors enhance the contrast between the tumor region and the healthy tissue, almost all of them enhance the segmentation results of a probabilistic segmentation method like the one implemented here, indicating that texture features provide useful information that helps to distinguish between tumors and normal tissue in breast ultrasound images.
 The segmentation was evaluated using five indexes (accuracy, sensitivity, specificity, PPV and NPV), and we use a semi-automatic segmentation supervised by a physician as the ground truth.
-Table 5 shows that SRE of the run-length matrix is the texture descriptor, of all listed in table 1, that enhance the segmentation results the best, having a significant increase in all of the indexes used here to evaluate the segmentation, except for the NPV where the increase was not significant but the value was not diminished; it is worthy to mention that this texture descriptor is also the one that shows better results in contrast enhancement increasing the MD and decreasing the histogram intersection significantly making easier to differentiate between regions when using the normalized histogram as a probability function.
+Table 5 shows that SRE of the run-length matrix is the texture descriptor, of all listed in table 1, that enhance the segmentation results the best, having a significant increase in all of the indexes used here to evaluate the segmentation, except for the NPV where the increase was not significant but the value was not diminished.
+This texture descriptor is also the one that shows better results in contrast enhancement increasing the MD and decreasing the histogram intersection significantly making easier to differentiate between regions when using the normalized histogram as a probability function.
 Similar results were obtained using the mean of the histogram and the homogeneity of the co-occurrence matrix, but these two texture descriptors diminished the value of the NPV, although we can consider the difference insignificant.